nasser-88/HelloWorld/README.md

 # HelloWorld
-This code s to print Hello World.
+This code is to print Hello World.